 - Like SMS, push notifications have limitations regarding the amount of text that can be sent.
 Read more about push notification character limits.
 Therefore, a message should be succinct, sharp and intriguing.
 However, in addition to text, a notification can include an image, buttons and a link.

 In September 2018, there were certain changes made to Windows 10.
 Since then, push notifications have been sent to the Notification Center, where they can be viewed at a later time.
 This is also true on Mac OS.

 In February 2020, Google released the Quiet UI for notifications in Chrome to ensure more genuine connections between websites and users.

 We present a comparative table of the considered marketing channels.
 Therefore, we can clearly understand the differences between SMS and push.

 |CTR||up to 7%||up to 35%|

 |Cost||from $0,02 per message||from $4 per month per 1,000 subscribers|

 |Availability of mobile network||Internet connection|

-In addition, to optimize costs, you can use the chain method.
-It’s the sequential sending of messages through different channels.
+In addition, to optimize costs, you can use the chain method – sequentially sending messages through different channels.
 For example, a very common approach is to include Push and SMS in the chain.
-Therefore, if the addressee has a network, he will receive a service message via push, if the system refuses, the message will be redirected by SMS.
+Therefore, if a subscriber is connected to the Internet, he will receive a service message via push.
+If the system refuses, the message will be sent via SMS.

-If you have any questions about using the marketing channels, please contact our support team.
-We will help you with correct campaign launch tailored to your request.
+If you have any questions about using marketing channels, please contact our support team.
+We can help you create and launch a campaign tailored to your expressed desires.